Alexarol/MyFirefoxConf/README.md

 # MyFirefoxConf
 My current configuration on Firefox.

-#userChrome.css
-Modified version of @ericmurphyxyz, for my personal liking.

-#user.js
+# user.js
-BetterFox base, with a few overrides.
+Waterfall base, with a few overrides.

 Installation